-Taxes and contributions that are not related to the Bank's operating result include property taxes, VAT, employer contributions on salaries, and various other taxes and contributions paid pursuant to republic and local tax regulations.
-These taxes and contributions are included within other operating expenses (Note 10).
+Taxes and contributions not related to operating result include property tax, value added tax, contributions on salaries charged to employer, as well as other taxes and contributions that are paid in accordance with tax regulations of the Republic of Serbia and local tax regulations.
+These taxes and contributions are presented as part of operating and other business expenses (Note 10).